alex-cernat/rcme/README.md

 <!-- badges: end -->

-The goal of the rcme package is to support the sensitivity analysis of of regression models using crime rates affected by different types of measurement error.
+The goal of the rcme package is to support the sensitivity analysis of regression models using crime rates affected by different types of measurement error.
 It is result of the [Recounting Crime Project](https://recountingcrime.com/).
 You can see the publications informing this work [here](https://recountingcrime.com/scientific-articles/).